 One solution that is now truly mature is "virtualisation".
 Essentially, this allows to run one OS, such as Microsoft Windows, as "guest" inside another OS, the "host" - in my case Linux.

 The product that I am using with success is VirtualBox, a commercial and proprietary (with a limited GPL version) x86 virtualizer.
-Albeit an open-source version is available, I had to go for the proprietary release since this is the only one that provides USB controller emulation.
+Albeit an open-source version is available, I had to go for the proprietary release since this was - at that time - the only one that provides USB controller emulation.

 Installation is straightforward.
-In a nutshell, you download the "VirtualBox for Linux Hosts" binary for your distribution (here, Fedora 8) from the manufacturer's website, and install it using yum:
+In a nutshell, you download the "VirtualBox for Linux Hosts" executable for your distribution from the manufacturer's website and install it using yum.

-All that remains is to add the user that is running VirtualBox in the group vboxusers.
+All that remains is to add the user that is running VirtualBox in the group vboxusers, either through your User Admin tool or an the command line:

 After that, you can launch VirtualBox and set up a virtual system, then install the guest operating system - simply use the Wizard and/or refer to the manual.
-In my case, the guest is Microsoft Windows XP SP2.
+In my case, the guest is Microsoft Windows XP and the same procedure works with Windows Vista, 7 and 10.

 When the install is complete, do not forget to install the "VirtualBox Guest Additions".
 Among others, they provide a video driver that allows re-sizing the Windows window ;-) to any size and at any time.